learn-co-curriculum/phase-0-pac-1-booleans/README.md

 ## Learning Goals

-* Explain What a Boolean Expression Is
+- Explain What a Boolean Expression Is
-* Describe Truthy and Falsey Values in JavaScript
+- Describe Truthy and Falsey Values in JavaScript

 ## Introduction

 Quite commonly in our computer programs, we want to execute code _conditionally_, i.e., if some condition is true (or false).
 For example:

-* _If_ the user has entered the correct login credentials, _then_ log them into our web app
+- _If_ the user has entered the correct login credentials, _then_ log them into our web app
-* _If_ there isn't enough money in the user's account to execute the transfer, _then_ send them an error message
+- _If_ there isn't enough money in the user's account to execute the transfer, _then_ send them an error message

 In the following lessons, we will learn about operators we can use to construct those conditional statements.
-Before we get to that, however, we need to understand _boolean expressions_ and the concepts of _truthyness_ and _falseyness_.
+Before we get to that, however, we need to understand _boolean expressions_ and the concepts of _truthy-ness_ and _falsey-ness_.

 ## Explain What a Boolean Expressions Is